 The relationship between these two men has been, in fact, a key to the university’s burgeoning growth.
 As many big businesses and large institutions have found, the transition between one strong leader and another can be a treacherous time.
 That wasn’t the case at Ouachita.
 Elrod, as Grant’s vice president for development for eight years, played an important support role in the success of the Grant administration.
 In retirement, Grant returned the favor.
 As the namesake of the international studies program at Ouachita and as the founding father of the Consortium for Global Education (a joint effort in improving international opportunities for Southern Baptist colleges and universities), Grant supported one of Elrod’s major goals as president – making Ouachita more global in its thinking and ambitions.

-Similarly, Elrod now relishes his role as a supporter of current president, Dr. Rex Horne.
+Similarly, Elrod now relishes his role as a supporter of current president, Dr. Ben Sells.

 “Ouachita is a great institution and to be associated with it in any capacity is a pleasure,” said Elrod.
 “To serve as its president has been the most satisfying experience of my life.
 I want to say, however, that Ouachita’s greatest days are yet to come.
 I am very excited about the future with Dr. Horne’s leadership.
 This is a time to look ahead and not to the past.”

 Those words are proof that his life’s work continues.
 Elrod appreciates the past – and rightly treasures it – but he is more interested in the future.
 Late in his presidency, Elrod said to the faculty, staff and students, “There are no limits to Ouachita’s future greatness, except our own lack of vision.”

 Thanks to the vision of a young man from Rison who came to Ouachita in 1948, a new generation of Ouachitonians can set their sights on an even higher mountaintop.